-Oxbridge regularly admits twice as many students from Eton as it does students eligible for free school meals - Access Oxbridge is changing that.
+Oxbridge regularly admits the same amount of students from just 8 private schools as 3,000 state schools combined - Access Oxbridge is changing that.

-Access Oxbridge seeks to harness the power of the growing ed-tech sector to make Britain’s most prestigious universities truly accessible to all.
-We connect disadvantaged students with Oxbridge mentors who deliver live video tutorials ranging from personal statement advice, admissions test guidance, and realistic Oxbridge-style mock interviews.
-The idea is to give disadvantaged students access to the resources and soft skills they need to make a successful application to Oxford or Cambridge.
-All students who attend non-fee paying schools and come from low socio-economic backgrounds or areas with low university participation automatically qualify.
+Access Oxbridge seeks to harness the power of the growing education technology sector to make Britain’s most prestigious universities truly accessible to all.
+We connect students from disadvantaged backgrounds with Oxbridge mentors who deliver live video tutorials ranging from personal statement advice, admissions test guidance, and realistic Oxbridge-style tutorials.
+The idea is to give students from disadvantaged backgrounds access to the resources and soft skills they need to make a successful application to Oxford or Cambridge.
+All students who attend non-fee paying schools and come from disadvantaged socio-economic backgrounds or areas with low university participation automatically qualify.

-Within just over a month of launching, we've had over 500 Oxbridge mentors sign up and commit to mentoring a disadvantaged student for at least one hour per week.
-This has already allowed us to connect over 150 disadvantaged students with Oxbridge mentors using a special matching algorithm which pairs mentors and mentees based on shared background.
+Within just four months of launching, we've signed up over 500 Oxbridge mentors who we've connected with over 200 talented students coming from some of the most socio-economically deprived areas in the UK.
+This year at least 50 of our Access Oxbridge students gained offers to study at the University of Oxford or Cambridge, showing the real impact that mentorship can have on chances of success!
+This success is partly down to our special matching algorithm which pairs mentors and mentees based on shared background and educational experience.
 This ensures that mentors are not only knowledgeable but, indeed, relatable; providing the means to challenge the commonly-held perception that Oxbridge is "not for people like me".

 Why Access Oxbridge?